bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 my_array << 'Winston'
 ```

-When an item is added to the array, it's assigned an *index*.
+When an item is added to the array, that item is assigned an *index*.

 An index is an `Integer` pointing to the value in the array.